rafaelpardor/rafaelpardor/README.md

 * Software Developer
 * Hacker
+  * *Being a hacker is a mind-set.
+Hackers figure things out, they make things work.*

 Learned a lot by reading the internet, and by building laboratory environments to understand how the tools I use work.
 Always interested in learning new things and technologies.

 ## Tools I love and work with